luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

     NOTE: We advise you to add a leading column before the data, ie: do not make "Virus_ID" or "MCP_Sequence" the first column.
     We've encountered issues with text parsing in the first column header, and that bug is currently under investigation.

+## Interpreting results:
+--> MCP2T yields a single prediction, T_pred, that indicates the possible extant hexagonal or tri-hexagonal T-numbers predicted by the random forest.\